C4rlosM4tos/GoatWars/README.md

                 (2 new auctions start after 1 plot is sold)

 ownable Game_Objects:
-(each will have their own contract because its erc721 and not 1155

   Plot of land:  piece of land on the map, starting from X to X and ending at Y to Y.
                land can be used to build a farm on, or as field for the goats (shed)